rwieruch/blog_robinwieruch_content/minimal-react-webpack-babel-setup.md

 {{% chapter_header "Babel Setup" "babel-react-setup" %}}

-{{% a_blank "Babel" "https://babeljs.io/" %}} enables you writing your code in {{% a_blank "ES6 (ES2015)" "https://babeljs.io/docs/learn-es2015/" %}}.
-With Babel the code will get transpiled back to ES5 so that every browser, without having all ES6 features implemented, can interpret it.
-Babel even takes it one step further.
-You can not only use ES6 features, but also the next generations of ES.
+{{% a_blank "Babel" "https://babeljs.io/" %}} enables you writing your code in with JavaScript which isn't supported yet in most browser.
+Perhaphs you have heard about {{% a_blank "JavaScript ES6 (ES2015)" "https://babeljs.io/docs/learn-es2015/" %}} and beyond.
+With Babel the code will get transpiled back to vanilla JavaScript so that every browser, without having all JavaScript ES6 and beyond features implemented, can interpret it.
+In order to get Babel working, you need to install two of its main dependencies.

 *From root folder:*

 {{< highlight javascript >}}
-npm install --save-dev babel-core babel-loader babel-preset-env
+npm install --save-dev @babel/core @babel/preset-env
 {{< /highlight >}}

-Additionally you might want to use some more experimental features in ES6 (e.g. {{% a_blank "object spread" "https://github.com/sebmarkbage/ecmascript-rest-spread" %}}) which can get activated via {{% a_blank "stages" "https://babeljs.io/docs/plugins/preset-stage-0/" %}}.
-No worries, even though it is experimental, it is already used in create-react-app by Facebook too.

-*From root folder:*
+Moreover, in order to hook it up to Webpack, you have to install a so called loader:

 {{< highlight javascript >}}
-npm install --save-dev babel-preset-stage-2
+npm install --save-dev babel-loader
 {{< /highlight >}}

-As last step, since you want to use React, you need one more configuration to transform the natural React *.jsx* files to *.js* files.
-It is for the sake of convenience.
+As last step, since you want to use React, you need one more configuration to transform the React's JSX syntax to vanilla JavaScript.

 *From root folder:*

 {{< highlight javascript >}}
-npm install --save-dev babel-preset-react
+npm install --save-dev @babel/preset-react
 {{< /highlight >}}

 Now, with all node packages in place, you need to adjust your *package.json* and *webpack.config.js* to respect the Babel changes.
 These changes include all packages you have installed.

 *package.json*

-{{< highlight javascript "hl_lines=5 6 7 8 9 10 11" >}}
+{{< highlight javascript "hl_lines=5 6 7 8 9 10" >}}
 ...
 "keywords": [],
 "author": "",
 "license": "ISC",
 "babel": {
   "presets": [
-    "env",
-    "react",
-    "stage-2"
+    "@babel/preset-env",
+    "@babel/preset-react"
   ]
 },
 "devDependencies": {